AbhinavGupta121/Virtual-Piano-using-Open-CV/README.md

 - That's pretty much it!
 Now open up your terminal and run the `Virtual_Piano.py` using this command.

 `python3 Virtual_Piano.py`.

-A window will pop up displaying your phone's camera view and a virtual piano. move around your hands and imitate key pressing to hear melodic piano sounds!
+A window will pop up soon (<30seconds) displaying your phone's camera view and a virtual piano.
+Move around your hands and imitate key pressing to hear melodic piano sounds!
 Congratulations!!